JavaVisRec/jsr381-examples/MANUAL_INSTALLATION.md

  * visrec-ri: `mvn install -Dmaven.test.skip=true -Dmaven.javadoc.skip=true`

  ## Finished
- Now you should be able to run all the examples in this repository!
+ Now you should be able to run all the examples in this repository.
+If you were reading the "Getting Started" article, proceed on example 1 !